EDD PERSONAL ASSESSMENT

 What happens if my business has an EDD liability?

 The EDD collects payroll taxes.
-If a business has not paid its payroll taxes, an EDD assessment will try to collect the taxes either in a lump sum or via a monthly installment agreement based on the ability to pay of the business.
+If a business has not paid its payroll taxes, an EDD assessment will try to collect the taxes.
+The EDD collects taxes either in a lump sum or via a monthly installment agreement.
+Moreover, if you need an installment agreement, the EDD will calculate your the ability to make monthly payments.
 The EDD will often try to assess tax liability of the business to assessing the liability of the business to the owners of the business.
+This is an EDD personal assessment.

 Who is liable for the EDD personal assessment?